 You don’t need to figure this all out on your own!
 We have numerous district programs to help understand the financial aid process.
 Parents can plan to begin attending these programs during their children’s freshman and sophomore years in order to prepare appropriately for college.

-Assistance will be available in English and Spanish.
-Financial Aid Officers will be available to help students and their parents complete the FAFSA on the Web.
-Students may come during their free periods.
-They may also get a pass from a teacher to attend.
-A representative from ISAC will be available to answer questions and assist with your FAFSA.
+Financial Aid Officers will be available to help students and their parents complete the Alternative Application for Illinois Financial Aid or the FAFSA.
+A representative from ISAC will be available to answer questions and assist with your FAFSA or Alternative App.